-INVENTORY: The entire property is in the ponderosa pine/Douglasfir/Arizona fescue ecotype.
-The mix of species in different parts of the stand represents various stages within this type.
+INVENTORY: The entire property is in the ponderosa pine/Douglas-fir/Arizona fescue ecotype.

-The stand consists of 3.1 acres (4.3 acres, counting the area immediately around the house) of ponderosa pine.
+The stand consists of 1.0 acre (2.2 acres, counting the area immediately around the house) of ponderosa pine.
 There are a few sawlog-sized trees, but most are pole-sized.
-The area has lightto-medium stocking (1200 board feet per acre).
+The area has light stocking (800 board feet per acre).
 The pole class contains about 5 cords and 50 square feet of basal area per acre.
-Both classes are about the same age (80 years).
+Both classes are about the same age (110 years).

 SILVICULTURAL OBJECTIVES: The objective is to utilize as many of the property's resources as possible, thereby maximizing yield.
-This will be accomplished using five practices:
+This will be accomplished using three practices: